 Darlene Kulig’s paintings are bold and joyous, whimsical and eye-catching.
 Her work is described as semi-abstracted spirited landscape and each painting is dotted with her signature, effervescent champagne bubbles.
 Darlene’s artwork focuses on landmarks and landscapes from around the world, each containing her signature style.
 The paintings featuring her home country, Canada, are reminiscent of a time spent at a lakeside cottage, a hike through an Ontario woodland, the majesty of the mountains in the west, and the beauty of the red sand dunes in the east.
-They are geometric and semi-abstract, but unmistakeable as the Canadian landscape.
+They are organic and semi-abstract, but unmistakeable as the Canadian landscape.
 Her love of the beauty available in the Canadian landscape is clear.
 What is especially impressive is that she has developed a unique very personal approach that “feels” Canadian.

 Revealing the lifeforce of my subjects